 Warped flooring or water stains on any of the flooring in your home.

 The culprit may be an appliance.
 Inspect the areas around things like your washing machine, dishwasher, and refrigerator.
 It is common for these items to spring leaks from time to time, but you may not know until it is too late.

 Water stains on your window and door frames.

 This can be an indicator that water is leaking into your house from the outside.
 Also inspect ceilings for spots, which show signs of water damage, especially where the ceiling joins to an exterior wall.
 A ceiling stain may indicate a roof leak and must, therefore, be given attention.

-While you are checking around for water damage, don’t forget the bathroom.
-This is the third of 3 ways to know you have a water damage problem.
-Things like the sink, toilet, and tub or shower may be leaking in places not easily visible.
-Do a thorough inspection of underneath the sink to ensure there are no leaky pipes causing problems.
+Leaks may appear in places not immediately visible, such as the sink or toilet.
+Do a thorough inspection of the area underneath the sink to ensure there are no leaky pipes causing problems.
 Check behind and around the base of the toilet.

 You might not see water damage all the time but you might, instead, hear it.
 If you hear a dripping sound or maybe running water, then that could also be a sign that you are dealing with water damage in your home.
 It’s better to locate the source of the sound and fix any broken pipes if the source is from a broken pipe.